jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 ##### Messages
-The device can be configured to receive generic messages coming from the cloud (IoT Hub).
+The device can be configured to receive generic messages coming from the cloud (Microsoft Azure IoT Hub C2D Messages).

 ##### Twins
 ###### Desired